tshepang/blog/content/The Duel (2000).md

 categories = ['movies']
 +++

-The character of the king\'s investigator, with humorous and laid-back fighting style, is fun to watch, though not nearly as much as the ultra-sweet sister of the king.
-The martial are rdiculously overdone (we know this is fantasy, but there\'s limits even there) and the visual effects unsatisfactory.
+The character of the king's investigator, with humorous and laid-back fighting style, is fun to watch, though not nearly as much as the ultra-sweet sister of the king.
+The martial are rdiculously overdone (we know this is fantasy, but there's limits even there) and the visual effects unsatisfactory.
 The long-awaited for duel is less than impressive.

-I enjoyed the ovie a lot more first time I watched it, mainly impressed by the romantic aspect of it, but I think it was heavily affected by my love for that king\'s sister.
+I enjoyed the ovie a lot more first time I watched it, mainly impressed by the romantic aspect of it, but I think it was heavily affected by my love for that king's sister.
 Check her massive eyes, and check her face when sad, or when happy.